Before You Start

 - Autosaves for Living Skyrim 3 are disabled.
 You should make your quicksave button your best friend (usually, the F5 key).

 - Continuing the last point, it is always better to save before entering a loading screen instead of after.
 After a loading screen it is very likely that scripts will be running for at least 30 seconds, so if you must save after a loading screen, at least wait that long before doing so.
+When practical, try to avoid saving during combat.

 - Wabbajack does support updating an existing installation of a modlist.
 However, as part of this process, it does delete files that don’t match with what it is installing.
 This includes RaceMenu presets, mods you’ve added/changed, and possibly even save files.
 It is a good practice to keep backups of your save files so that you can update safely.
 Saves are stored within the folder you install Living Skyrim to.